Skip to main content

 Like many entrepreneurs, Alex would like financial education to be taught in schools.
 “In this country we have such a poor understanding of finance - we know how to do Pythagoras’ theorem but we don’t know how to do a P&L [Profit and Loss] sheet.
 At least I have a bank that helps me,” says Alex, who became a Starling customer earlier this year.

 He first heard about Starling three years ago at a networking event.
 “When you go round the room asking what people they do, ’We’re setting up a bank,’ it’s not an answer you hear very often,” he says.
 From then on, he always kept an eye on Starling.
-When he heard our CEO and founder Anne Boden talking about Starling business accounts on the Secret Leaders podcast episode, he decided to apply for a business account.
+When he heard our founder Anne Boden talking about Starling business accounts on the Secret Leaders podcast episode, he decided to apply for a business account.

 “To be able to set up a business account in just a few minutes is pretty ridiculous,” he says.
 “It’s a beautiful app and it’s saved me days of time.
 I like being part of Starling’s journey.”